withr/withr.github.io/_posts/2016-10-24-install-tensorflow-ubuntu-16-04.md

 ## Install Bazel:

- - Download the source code of bazel form github.
+ - **Download the source code** of bazel form github.

 ~~~~
 git clone https://github.com/bazelbuild/bazel.git
 cd bazel;
 ~~~~

- - The master version may have some problem when build TensorFlow from source.
+ - The **master version** may have some problem when build TensorFlow from source.
 I am not sure, but the following version works ([ref](https://github.com/tensorflow/tensorflow/issues/4368)):

 ~~~~
 git reset --hard 3e5ac9db
 ~~~~

- - Compile souce files into binary file:
+ - **Compile souce files** into binary file:

 ~~~~
  ./compile.sh
 ~~~~

- - Copy the binary bazel to a directory on the PATH, so we can use command bazel anywhere:
+ - Copy the binary bazel to a directory on the **PATH**, so we can use command bazel anywhere:

 ~~~~
 sudo cp output/bazel /usr/local/bin